frictionlessdata/tabulator-py/README.md

 ### Bytes sample size

 On initial reading stage `tabulator` should detect contents encoding.
-An argument `bytes_sample_size` allow to customize how much bytes will be read to detect encoding:
+The argument `bytes_sample_size` customizes how many bytes will be read to detect encoding:

 ```python
 source = 'data/special/latin1.csv'